Fredrick Obateru Akinruntan

 Obateru established Obat Oil in 1981.
-Today, the company has more than 50 gas stations across the six geopolitical zones of Nigeria and the company owns one of the largest tank farms in Africa, a modern storage facility able to store 65 million liters of petroleum products.
-Obateru appointed his second son, Prince Akinfemiwa Akinrutan, the managing director of the company.
-In May 2013, a Federal High Court sitting in Abuja ordered his immediate arrest on charges of disobeying a court order, following a suit filed and argued before the court by Barrister Iyke Ukadike.
+The company has more than 50 gas stations across the six geopolitical zones of Nigeria, and the company owns a modern storage facility in Lagos that can store 65 million liters of petroleum products.
+Obateru appointed his second son, Prince Akinfemiwa Akinrutan, as the managing director of the company.
+In May 2013, a Federal High Court sitting in Abuja ordered the son's arrest on charges of disobeying a court order, following a suit filed and argued before the court by Barrister Iyke Ukadike.
+In 2021, Obat Oil was ordered to sell one of its assets, a hotel in Abuja, to fulfill a debt owed to a bank.